Introduction

 UI Test Creation

 The test creation is fast and easy by using the LoadNinja recorder.
-For example, we will create a simple test on the free testing site OrangeHRM (https://orangehrm-demo-6x.orangehrmlive.com) which is rich with JS.
+For example, we will create a simple test on the free testing site OrangeHRM (https://orangehrm-demo-6x.orangehrmlive.com) which is rich in JS.
 The following steps will be covered in the test:

 1. “OrangeHRM” Login page